Covariance spectrum of MAXI J1820+070: On the nature of the Comptonizing flow: Discussion

 \subsection{On the incoherent variability: its origin}

-Since Comptonization emission is influenced by both seed photons and electrons, the incoherent variability is likely due to the complexity of these two components.
+The variability of Comptonization emission is influenced by variability of both the seed photons and electrons.
+Thus, the observed incoherent variability is likely a consequence of the complexity of these two components.
 In this section, we will discuss the potential regions where Comptonization occurs and the origins of the seed photons in order to better understand the nature of this variability.
 Furthermore, we will explore the association between the Comptonizing source and the flows near the BH.